Planning Your Hawaiian Vacation

 If you're like most visitors, you're probably asking, "What is the best time of year to travel to Hawaii?"

-Be sure to read over each of those two articles, and then try the quizzes.
+Be sure to read that article, and then try the Best Month for You quiz.
 Doing so will help if you're still not exactly sure about the Best Month to Visit Hawaii.

 Sights, Beaches, Trails, Activities, and more...

-If you've decided on the island(s) your going to visit, then you're set to begin your planning.
+If you've decided on the island(s) you're going to visit, you're set to begin planning.
 The next step is to consider your interests.
 One could spend years in Hawaii and never see everything, so carefully narrowing down your favorites is worth the time and effort now, ahead of time.

-We'd suggest you go ahead and click on the tabs in the top navigation corresponding to the islands that you're planning to visit.
-Here you'll see that under the Attractions drop-down (in the sub-navigation menu) that we've gone ahead and categorized all the best spots in general categories: Sights, Beaches, Trails (Hikes), Regions, and Towns.
+Our Hawaii Attractions page has categorized all the best spots in general categories: Sights, Beaches, Trails (Hikes), Regions, and Towns.
 We also have travel Articles and Facts for each island, plus a listing of Activities you can book on the island in question.
-On some islands, like Maui, we've even split of the Hana Highway into its own category - since so many places fall into that popular scenic drive.
+On some islands, like Maui, we've even split the Road to Hana into its own category - since so many places fall into that popular scenic drive.
 Our Hawaii Must See and Do for each island may also be a big help for some folks by presenting the top-rated attractions on our site.

 Educate yourself on Hawaii's history, weather, our Safety tips, & more